 From the moment we walked into the Hidell Brooks Gallery to see the latest exhibitions, I knew that I wanted to know more about Anke Schofield.
 I loved each and every one of her unique pieces and I couldn’t wait to find out about her artistic process.

-1| When did you first become interested in art?
 My father was a photographer I was his assistant as a child.

-2| Who are some of the artists that you would say have inspired you?
-I really don’t have a favorite artist believe it or not, I am very inspired by new and up and coming artists.
+I really don’t have a favorite artist, believe it or not, I am very inspired by new and up-and-coming artists.
 I always go to Art Basel and Art Miami art fairs and always get inspired at those shows.
 Art overload!

-3| You studied at the Savannah College of Art and Design, what about your time there influenced you the most?
 The South in general, especially coming from New York, was a big change for me, but I fell in love with the South.
 Savannah is a magical place and I am so thankful I went to SCAD.
 I had incredible teachers there and studied only art which was an amazing experience.
 I often think about moving back to Savannah.

-4| Your mixed media pieces include a combination of photography, oil/acrylic paint and wax.
-What is the process of creating one of your pieces?
 I conceptualize all my pieces in my head first, then I go to the computer to sketch out my paintings.
 When I go to make the pieces I know exactly what I’m doing.
 So, when I’m in the studio they are always planned out.
-The process is mixed media layers and layers of oil stain photo then the final step is hand fired resin.
+The process is mixed media layers and layers of oil stain photo then the final step is hand-fired resin.

-5| How long does it usually take to create a new work?
-I never work on only one piece, I normally do 6 at time and work on one, let that dry and move over to the next.
+I never work on only one piece, I normally do 6 at a time and work on one, let that dry and move over to the next.
 I like working that way as you then don’t get stuck on one piece.

-6| Is there a particular feeling that you want to evoke in those who view your pieces?
-All of my work is based off the freedom and innocence of a child’s mind, I like to see the world thru their eyes.
+All of my work is based on the freedom and innocence of a child’s mind, I like to see the world thru their eyes.

-Where do you go if you are in need inspiration?
-TRAVELING THE WORLD.
-The further the better!
+Where do you go if you are in need of inspiration?

 What is the one thing you can’t start your day without?
-Walk with my dogs and COFFEE!

-9| Do you prefer to paint listening to music, or do you prefer silence?
 I can’t work without music.
 I always have loud music playing in my studio as I find the best painting days is when I have new music I’m in love with.

-10| Tell me what is your favorite part about creating new pieces for an upcoming exhibition.
-I love the challenge of creating a body of work with a consist theme… one that tells a story.
+I love the challenge of creating a body of work with a consistent theme… one that tells a story.
 The title of my show at Hidell Brooks is called, Balance and the show was based off of that… balance in life and balance physically.